Submotion Orchestra

 Submotion Orchestra are a seven piece band formed in 2009 in Leeds, Yorkshire, England.
 They are influenced by dubstep, soul, ambient electronica, jazz and dub.

-Their debut LP Finest Hour was released on Ranking Records.
-They have performed all over the UK and Europe including Festival shows at The Big Chill, Latitude, Outlook and Bestival, and in Thailand at Wonderfruit.
-They have since released five full-length albums - Finest Hour (2011), Fragments (2012), Alium (2014), Colour Theory (2016), Kites (2018) - and two EPs - 1968 (2013) and III (2015).
+Their debut LP Finest Hour was released in 2011 on Exceptional Records.
+They have toured and performed all over the UK, Europe and worldwide, including festival shows at The Big Chill, Latitude, Glastonbury, Outlook, Bestival, and in Thailand at Wonderfruit.
+They have released five full-length albums and five EPs.